 ***It is our policy to use the cumulative GPA calculated by OTCAS when assigning admission points.
 This applies to those who have completed either their Bachelor’s degree and/or their Master’s degree, as well as those who have degrees in progress.
 OTCAS calculates GPAs based on all academic course work completed.
 For more information on how OTCAS calculates GPAs, please read the OTCAS frequently Asked Questions (FAQ) on the OTCAS website.

 The Kettering College OTD Program values exceptional professional skills and endeavors to hold all faculty, staff, and students to the highest levels of professionalism as ambassadors for the profession of occupational therapy and the Kettering Health Network brand of care.

 Once completed the applications are reviewed and verified.
 Selected applicants are then contacted to provide the final component of the application, which is a timed writing sample.

 - Prerequisite GPA

-- GPA of the last 60 credits completed
+- GPA of last 60 credits completed

-- Five letters of recommendation
+- Three letters of recommendation

-- Network Employment
+- Kettering Health Network Employment

-International students must provide proof of ability to pay for at least one academic year at Kettering College.
+- International students must provide proof of ability to pay for at least one academic year at Kettering College.